 Emilee has been with Audiology of Tulsa since 2010.
 She is a certified medical assistant and holds an associate degree in psychology.
 Emilee has an appreciation for the accuracy needed when managing patient insurance accounts and is happy to work with patients when questions arise.
 She is crucial in the coordination of scheduling and insurance issues between Audiology of Tulsa satellite offices.
 In her away time, she enjoys going to the lake, fishing, traveling and spending time with family.

 Brittany greets our patients and processes important aspects of patient info to audiologists and billing staff, as well as works directly bringing interest and expertise to our website.
-She began at the front desk in 2015, but that was not her first contact with AOT.
+She began at the front desk at the main office in 2015, but that was not her first contact with AOT.
 Brittany's parents were surprised when at age 4, as a patient of Dr. Lang's, he diagnosed her hearing loss.
 While her creative nature brings perspective to our staff in many ways, we are most grateful for the insights she fosters among us by her willingness to share some of her experiences navigating everyday life while juggling a hearing loss.
 She is grateful for the opportunity to help others with hearing aids as she carries out her job in the lab as an audiology assistant.
 She holds a bachelor’s degree in theatre from the University of Arkansas and received an Audiology Assistant certification from Nova Southeastern University.
 In her spare time, she enjoys going to live performances, travelling, and spending time with her golden mix, Kida.